 "§ 105-130.40.
-Credit for creating jobs in severely distressed county. jobs.
+Credit for creating jobs in severely-distressed county. area.

-(a) Credit. - A corporation that (i) for at least 40 weeks during the taxable year has at least nine employees and (ii) is located, for part or all of its taxable year, in a severely distressed county may qualify for a credit against the tax imposed by this Division by creating new full-time jobs with the corporation in this State in the severely distressed county-during that year.
-A corporation that hires an additional full-time employee during that year to fill a position located in this State a severely distressed county is allowed a credit of two thousand eight hundred dollars (\$2,800) for the additional employee.
-A position is located in a county this State if (i) at least fifty percent (50%) of the employee's duties are performed in the county, this State, or (ii) the employee is a resident of the county.
-This State.
+(a) Credit. - A corporation that (i) for at least 40 weeks during the year has at least nine employees and (ii) is located, for part or all of its taxable year, in a severely distressed county has nine or more employees for at least 40 weeks during its income year may qualify for a credit against the tax imposed by this Division by creating new full-time jobs with the corporation in the severely a distressed county area during that year.
+A corporation that hires an additional full-time employee during that year to fill a position located in a severely distressed county area is allowed a credit of two thousand eight hundred dollars (\$2,800) for the additional employee. employee if the position is located in a tier one distressed area and is allowed a credit of one thousand dollars (\$1,000) for the additional employee if the position is located in a tier two distressed area.

+A position is located in a county an area if (i) at least fifty percent (50%) of the employee's duties are performed in the county, or (ii) area or the employee is a resident of the county area.
 The credit may not be taken in the income year in which the additional employee is hired.
 Instead, the credit shall be taken in equal installments over the four years following the income year in which the additional employee was hired and shall be conditioned on the continued employment by the corporation of the number of full-time employees the corporation had upon hiring the employee that caused the corporation to qualify for the credit.
-If, in one of the four years in which the installment of a credit accrues, the number of the corporation's full-time employees falls below the number of full-time employees the company had in the year in which the corporation qualified for the credit or the position filled by the employee is moved to another county, no longer located in this State, the credit expires and the corporation may not take any remaining installment of the credit.
+If, in one of the four years in which the installment of a credit accrues, the number of the corporation's full-time employees falls below the number of full-time employees the company had in the year in which the corporation qualified for the credit or the position filled by the employee is moved to another county, area, the credit expires and the corporation may not take any remaining installment of the credit.
 The corporation may, however, take the portion of an installment that accrued in a previous year and was carried forward to the extent permitted under subsection (e) of this section.